Garegin Apresov: Work in Persia

-Work in USSR
+Work in the USSR

 Between September 1927 and July 1928, Apresov served as a member of the Military Collegiate of the Supreme Court of the Soviet Union, but resigned at his own request.

 From 1927 to 1932 he was a People's Commissariat for Foreign Affairs (NKID) agent in Baku.

 He was NKID's plenipotentiary before the Council of People's Commissars of the Azerbaijan SSR in 1929 and the Uzbek SSR and the Soviet Central Asia in 1930.

 In a handwritten explanation of plenipotentiary representative of the USSR in Persia, K.K.
 Yurenev's 1927 character reference, which was added to it in the archives of the Central Committee of the All-Union Communist Party (Bolsheviks), his position or status is listed as “authorized representative in Turkestan for border issues”.
+It is known that in 1928, Apresov participated in the creation of a special “Eastern Department” at the Society for the Study of Azerbaijan in Baku, which was engaged in studying the political and socio-economic situation in neighboring Eastern countries, including Iran and Turkey, as well as preparing analytical materials and bulletins on current events.

 There is a mention of Apresov giving lectures on tactics in Central Asia at the Communist University of the Toilers of the East.